 Pacific Union College is a member of Adventist Colleges Abroad (ACA), a consortium of colleges and universities operated by the Board of Higher Education of the North American Division of the Seventh-day Adventist Church.
 This consortium affords opportunity to qualified students for international study while completing the requirements of their programs at their home campus.
 The program allows students to immerse themselves in the culture and life of the host country and become conversant in the language if other than English; to mature socially, spiritually, and intellectually; and to develop sensitivity to cultural differences and a sense of responsibility for and mission to other peoples of the world.
-ACA offers an academic year program of study as well as a (six-weeks for most programs) summer term.
+ACA offers Academic Year and Summer program (see below).